MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-object.md

 For more information about defining database tables and fields, see [Defining a Report Dataset](devenv-report-dataset.md).
 For more information about the Report data type, see [Report Data Type](methods-auto/report/report-data-type.md).

 You build the layout of a report by arranging data items and columns, and specifying the general format, such as text font and size.
-There are two types of report layouts; client report definition, also called RDL layouts and Word layouts.
+There are three types of report layouts; client report definition, also called RDL layouts, Word layouts, and Excel layouts.
 RDL layouts are defined in Visual Studio Report Designer or Microsoft SQL Server Reporting Services Report Builder.
 Word layouts are created using Word.
 Word layouts are based on a Word document that includes a custom XML part representing the report dataset.
+Excel layouts are created in Excel based on the report dataset, utilizing the Excel capabilities such as sliders, diagrams, charts, pivot tables, and PowerQuery.

 If you want to modify an existing report, for example, add new columns, add to the request page, or simply add a new layout, you can create a report extension instead.
 For more information, see [Report Extension Object](devenv-report-ext-object.md).